cdaein/posting/README.md

 ### `posting create`

 Run `posting create` to create and schedule a new post interactively.
-The media file path you specify will be copied to the `watchDir`.
+The media file paths you specify will be copied to the `watchDir`.

-Or, you can manually create a timestamped (ie. `YYYY.MM.DD-HH.mm`) folder with `settings.json` and a media file in the `watchDir`.
+Or, you can manually create a timestamped (ie. `YYYY.MM.DD-HH.mm`) folder with `settings.json` and media files in the `watchDir`.

 ### `posting watch`